 - This criteria is listed on their respective websites and reviewed periodically.

-- As on the review date, the security should have been in the 5% price filter band for at least 22 trading days.
-If a scrip does not meet this criteria, it cannot be moved to the “T” segment.
+- The security should have been in the 5% price filter band for at least 22 trading days on the review date.
+It cannot be moved to the “T” segment, if a scrip does not meet the criteria.

 Impact on Trading